 The judge must survive for 30 days (90 days if cancer) after the date of diagnosis to be eligible for this benefit.
 This benefit excludes pre-existing conditions for which the judge has received medical consultation, treatment, care, services, or been prescribed medication for during the 24 months immediately prior to the effective date of coverage.
 This benefit is payable only once per lifetime.
 For the definitions of each of these diagnoses, and the types of cancer that may be excluded from the benefit, contact the Insurer.
+A notice that a Critical Illness claim will be submitted must be provided to the Claims Administrator (MBC) by mail, fax or scan to the address indicated on the Claim for Critical Illness Benefit Form no later than 30 days after the date of diagnosis.
+Additionally, the complete claim must be submitted no later than 90 days after the date of diagnosis.

-A notice of a Critical Illness claim must be submitted to the Claims Administrator (MBC) by mail, fax or scan to the address indicated on the Claim for Critical Illness Benefit Form to the Insurer no later than 30 days after the date of diagnosis, and the claim must be submitted no later than 90 days after the date of diagnosis.
-In exceptional circumstances, claims submitted later than 90 days after the date of diagnosis may be assessed by the Insurer, but not later than 12 months after the date of diagnosis.
+In exceptional circumstances, claims submitted later than 90 days after the date of diagnosis may be assessed by the Insurer, provided they are received within 12 months from the date of diagnosis.